 Investments in people can be risky.
 You can learn from a painful mistake or a failure.
 Implicit in leadership is the power to make decisions that affect others.
 You can be right in your intent and decision, but wrong in how you use power to implement that decision.
 The mistakes I have made as a leader, that hurt the most, are those that have resulted in breached relationships with others.
 In seeking to achieve specific performance goals, I have at times pressed too hard for results without understanding the subjective factors of fear, insecurity, or risk of failure that were influencing substandard performance of the individuals involved.
-The pain of honestly facing your mistakes and seeking forgiveness is part of the learning process of investing in others, and yes sometimes, recuping your investment for greater returns.
+The pain of honestly facing your mistakes and seeking forgiveness is part of the learning process of investing in others, and yes sometimes, recuping your investment for even a greater return.

-Profit from the investment of oneself in others has the potential for returns that far exceed what money can buy.
-And often you have that special joy of seeing the growth and development of the people you have touched as they multiply your investment in their lives with their investment in the lives of others.
-The result is the real growth of human capital.
-This was our life blood at ServiceMaster.
+The return from the investment of oneself in others has a potential that far exceeds what money can buy.
+And often you have that special joy of seeing an expanded result of the people you invested in multiply your investment in their lives with their investment in the lives of others.
+During my tenure, this multiplying effect energized much of the growth of our business at ServiceMaster.
 As I retired we were involved with over 250,000 people delivering one or more of our services to over 12 million customers in the U.S. and 45 countries.

-All of this growth, however, would not have been possible without the profit of a positive bottom line.
-This more traditional way of looking at profit provided the source of our financial capital for the growth of our business and the return to our shareholders.
+But as I say this, I am also reminded that our growth would not have been possible without the profit of a positive bottom line.
+This more traditional way of looking at profit provided the source of our financial capital and return to our shareholders.
 It was for us, an essential means goal, a measure of the effectiveness of our combined efforts - a virtue of accountability.